VALP - VOCATIONAL APPLIED LEARNING PROGRAM DOMAIN

 Vocational and Applied Learning is a rapidly growing pathway through senior secondary and beyond.
 At Catholic College Wodonga our Vocational and Applied Learning Pathways are designed to help students pursue their interests and aspirations, and develop the skills needed to succeed in further education, work and life.
 We do this by providing flexibility, valuing student voice, and making explicit connections between what we do in class and what happens in the world beyond school.

-- Learn more about your community, why community matters and how you can get involved
+- Learn about yourself and how you can improve your emotional intelligence

 Year Level: 11